iBridges-for-iRODS/iBridges/docs/source/ipath.rst

 iRODS paths
 ===========

+.. currentmodule:: ibridges.path

 iRODS paths follow a certain pattern just like the local paths of different operating systems.
-All iBridges operations support passing iRODS paths as strings. iBridges provides an alternative way to describe the location of collections and data objects: :code:`IrodsPath`, which is analogous to a :code:`Path` from `pathlib <https://docs.python.org/3/library/pathlib.html>`__.
+All iBridges operations support passing iRODS paths as strings. iBridges provides an alternative way to describe the location of collections and data objects: :class:`IrodsPath`, which is analogous to a :code:`Path` from `pathlib <https://docs.python.org/3/library/pathlib.html>`__.

-We strongly recommend using :code:`IrodsPath` over using strings for the following reasons:
+We strongly recommend using :class:`IrodsPath` over using strings for the following reasons:

-- :code:`IrodsPath` is **safer** since it takes care of the correct concatenation of parts of the path.
+- :class:`IrodsPath` is **safer** since it takes care of the correct concatenation of parts of the path.
-- :code:`IrodsPath` is **more convenient** since there are many methods and attributes available such as: the name, size and parent of the iRODS path.
+- :class:`IrodsPath` is **more convenient** since there are many methods and attributes available such as: the name, size and parent of the iRODS path.
-- The string representation of the :code:`Irodspath` is available through :code:`str(ipath)`.
+- The string representation of the :class:`Irodspath` is available through :code:`str(ipath)`.

 A complete tutorial on iRODS paths can be followed `here <https://github.com/UtrechtUniversity/iBridges/tree/main/tutorials>`__.
-For an overview of all functionality connected to the :code:`IrodsPath`, see the :doc:`API documentation <api/generated/ibridges.path.IrodsPath>`.
+For an overview of all functionality connected to the :class:`IrodsPath`, see the :doc:`API documentation <api/generated/ibridges.path.IrodsPath>`.

 IrodsPath
 ---------